Vivek0005/wanderLust/README.md

 # WanderLust

 **Description**
 WanderLust is a full-stack web app designed for finding and hosting unique vacation rentals.
-Users can browse listings, book stays, and view interactive maps with listing locations.
+Users can browse, add listings, book stays, and view interactive maps with listing locations.

 ## Features